Automatic ESG Assessment of Companies by Mining and Evaluating Media Coverage Data: NLP Approach and Tool: Twitter as a Real-Time Source for News Headlines

-\paragraph{\textbf{Data Collection and Analysis}} We collect over 552,018 tweets published by @guardian between December 2014 and April 2021.
-We select \textit{The Guardian} as data source for news articles due to its general trustworthiness and consistent assignment of tags to articles, on which we base the creation of our data set.
+\textbf{Data Collection and Analysis} We collected over 552,018 tweets published by @guardian between December 2014 and April 2021.
+We select \textit{The Guardian} as a data source for news articles due to its general trustworthiness and consistent assignment of tags to articles, on which we base the creation of our data set.
 However, we plan to expand the data set in further research by adding articles from other news outlets.
 78.3~\% of the collected tweets contain a headline and a link to the corresponding article on \url{theguardian.com}.
-The remaining tweets deal e.g. with promotions and are therefore not relevant for our use case.
+The remaining tweets deal e.g. with promotions and are therefore irrelevant to our use case.
 Manually mapping the collected headlines to respective ESG categories is not feasible.
 Thus, we utilize the posted links to collect specific tags assigned to the articles and establish a mapping between tags and ESG categories (see \autoref{tab:tagMapping}).
-The mapping was generated by the second author and reviewed by the first and third author.
+The mapping was generated by the second author and reviewed by the first and third authors.
 Discrepancies were clarified in extensive discussions to converge at a consistent tag-to-ESG-category mapping.
 In total, we identified 15,388 different tags.

 Each article is associated with at least one tag.
-When creating the tag-to-ESG category mapping, we focus on the 414 tags that were assigned to at least 1,000 headlines since an analysis of all 15,388 tags is too time-consuming.
-We investigate these 414 tags considering the ESG definition that is established in literature~\cite{Ziolo19,Sokolov21}.
+When creating the tag-to-ESG category mapping, we focus on the 414 tags assigned to at least 1,000 headlines since analysing all 15,388 tags is too time-consuming.
+We investigate these 414 tags considering the ESG definition established in literature~\cite{Ziolo19,Sokolov21}.
 We identified nine tags related to the environmental domain, ten social tags, and five governance-related tags.
 Articles are often associated with multiple tags (e.g., an environmental-related article is assigned to the tags \enquote{waste}, \enquote{plastics}, and \enquote{recycling}).
-To avoid redundancy in our data set, we treat such articles as only one distinct instance in the respective domain.
-Therefore, the total number of distinct headlines per domain is lower than the combined number of examples for each tag of a domain.
+We treat such articles as only one distinct instance in the respective domain to avoid redundancy in our data set.
+Therefore, the number of distinct headlines per domain is lower than the number of examples for each domain tag.
 In rare cases ($\approx$ 3\%), an article was assigned with tags from different ESG categories.
 We exclude these articles from our data set to prevent issues with training our classifier.

 Following our constructed mapping, the final data set consists of 22,763 distinct articles belonging to the environmental domain, 23,222 social-related, and 4,880 governance-related articles (see \autoref{tab:tagMapping}).
 In summary, we identified 50,865 distinct articles containing ESG-relevant information.
 We consider the remaining 381,546 collected articles as ESG-irrelevant.
 The distribution among the ESG categories is highly imbalanced.
 While the number of news articles related to the environmental and social domains is balanced, we found significantly fewer governance-related articles.